 been around for and insider trading.

 Dr. Ian E. Dixon, PhD, MBA, MAICD, has been an Executive Director at Medigard Limited since November 2017 and has been its Chairman of Scientific and Medical Advisory Panel since December 2017.
 Dr. Dixon serves as Company Founder, Technology Co-Founder, Managing Director and a Director of Exopharm Limited.
 Dr. Dixon serves as the Chief Executive Officer and Executive Director of Genscreen Pty Ltd. Dr. Dixon has worked in Australia, Cambridge (UK) and the USA, with extensive business dealings in Asia, Japan and China.
 He is the founder/co-founder of Okedro Pty Ltd. In 2011, he co-founded Cynata Inc. He co-founded Genscreen Pty Ltd in 2002.
 From 1987 to 1995, he grew two successful export-oriented manufacturing and R&D businesses - both purchased by public companies.
 Dr. Dixon ha a track record of building value in innovative medical-relate products and technologies.
 In 1995, he joined Vision Systems as the Director of the Product Group within the Invetech business unit and managed the team responsible for developing innovative diagnostic, pathology automation and security system products.
 He is an experienced business-builder and has over 23 years of international experience in the formation and growth of successful businesses and partnerships.
 He is a Member of a range of International biomedical societies, including the International Society for Cellular Therapy, the International Society for Biological Therapy of Cancer, the International Liposome Society, the International Society for Antiviral Research, the International Society for Stem Cell Research and the International Society for Influenza and other Respiratory Virus Diseases.
 Dr. Dixon served as the Chairman of Scientific Advisory Board of Cynata Therapeutics Limited (Formerly Eco Quest Limited).
 He has been an Independent Non-Executive Director of Noxopharm Limited since March 15, 2016.
 He served as a Director of Cynata Incorporated.
 He served as a Non-executive Director of Cell Therapies Pty Ltd. He also belongs to the American Australian Association, the Australian Institute of Company Directors, University House (University of Melbourne), Finsia (previously Securities Institute of Australia) and Royal Automotive Club of Victoria.
+Dr. Dixon served as Chief Executive Officer of Rectifier Technologies Limited until October 13, 2010.
 He qualified as a mechanical engineer in the early 1980s and then also completed a course in Electronics Engineering.
 Dr. Dixon holds a PhD in Biomedical Engineering and Bachelor of Engineering from Monash University and an MBA and professional engineering qualifications from Swinburne University.

 COO & Technology Co-Founder